kbab6aoo/resume/readme.md

 	-	Confluence

 ###### DevOps Consultant 		DYSON,		Contractor
-Dyson designs and manufacture vacuum cleaners, hand dryers, bladeless fans, and heaters
+Dyson designs and manufacture vacuum cleaners, hand dryers, blade-less fans, and heaters
 ###### Overview
 The purpose of the role was to provide technical expertise and operational support to Dysons Web, Digital and IoT Infrastructure
 ###### Business Delivery:
--	Build, support and mainatain multiple development and production environments hosted on internal and public cloud solutions for full software development life cycyle
+-	Build, support and maintain multiple development and production environments hosted on internal and public cloud solutions for full software development life cycle
--	Architect, deploy and mange terraform scripts for version controlled Infrastucture changes
+-	Architect, deploy and mange terraform scripts for version controlled Infrastructure changes
 -	Provide ad-hoc Infrastructure services for prototyping and other initiatives

 ###### Technology Stack: